 WE ARE THE CENTER FOR ENGAGED LEARNING ABROAD

-We provide a wide variety of experiential learning programs focused on animal science, wildlife conservation, and other facets of One Health.
+At C.E.L.A.
+Belize, we provide a wide variety of experiential learning programs focused on animal science, wildlife conservation, and other facets of One Health.

 BELIZE IS OUR CLASSROOM